 Ximene was now riding away from the copse but also away from Muret.

-‘Ximene, Ximene, go down the hill towards the camp.’
+John shouted at the top of his voice.
+‘Ximene, Ximene, turn around go down the hill towards the camp.’
 John looked around for assistance.
 There was none.
 The others involved in the hunt were in the main unmounted and some distance from their horses so even if they were aware of what was happening they could be of no assistance.
-As John and Ximene headed back for Muret, other riders appeared.
+As John and Ximene turned in a circle and headed back for Muret, other riders appeared.
 One emerged from the copse and others swooped down from the rolling hills to the west.
 Only one seemed to be in a position to head them off.

 John shouted to Ximene.
 ‘Keep heading for camp.
 Do not stop for anything.’